Côte d'Azur - The Via Julia

 - All Inclusive

 We arrive in Marseille and transfer to our hotel in Arles.
+En-route we stop at the Museum of Antiquity.
+The museum is home to monumental Roman sculptures and an ancient Roman boat.

 We begin our day at Barbegal a water-powered Roman mill with sixteen waterwheels fed by an aqueduct.
 We continue to the St Chamas Bridge which carried the Via Julia Augusta over the River Touloubre.
 After lunch, we step back into the Iron Age at the town of Entremont.
 This important pre-Roman settlement once held a shrine to the grisly Celtic cult of the severed head.

 This morning we enjoy a lovely drive east along the coast to the pretty town of Fréjus.
 Formerly Forum Julii, this small town was one of Caesar’s colonies.
 Agricola, the Roman general responsible for much of the conquest of northern England, was born here.
+Before lunch, we visit the aqueduct, amphitheatre and the Gate of Gauls.

-We travel to the elegant city of Nice, where we explore the extensive archaeological zone, with its arena, amphitheatre and bath complex.
 We continue to Beaulieu-sur-Mer and the recreated Greek Villa Kerylos beautifully set overlooking the sea.
 We ascend to the Trophée des Alpes, the highest point on the Via Julia Augusta, marked by Augustus’ monument celebrating the conquest of the mountain tribes, to view this extraordinary monument overlooking Monaco.

 - Tour Manager